ChristianRaya1221/meeting-metrics/README.md

 >**Live demo:** [meeting-metrics.onrender.com](https://meeting-metrics.onrender.com)

+**Note on the live demo:** The website is built from a free hosting service called Render.
+The free tier host has only 512MB memory limit.
+After several consecutive chart generations in one session, the server may briefly restart (returns a 502 error).
+Refresh the page to continue using Demo.

 **Public Demo Data:** The deployed version reads from a mock Google Drive folder, **NOT** real member data.
 However, the mock data is modeled on real attendance patterns shared by the current SHPE UCI president (as of September 12, 2026).

 ---